pixieprix/pixieprix.github.io/index.md

 ## About Me

 Hi!
 I am Priscilla.
-I just completed my Master's degree at Aalto University, where I majored in Machine Learning, Data Science and Artificial Intelligence.
-Previously, I pursued my undergraduate studies at Yale-NUS College in Singapore.
+I will be graduating with a Master’s degree from Aalto University this December, specializing in Machine Learning, Data Science, and Artificial Intelligence.
+Previously, I completed my undergraduate studies at Yale-NUS College in Singapore.

 I am excited about problem solving, with a particular interest in leveraging data-driven approaches to uncover insights.